-For evaluated wetlands and wetlands greater than 2 hectares in size, CVCA regulates a 120 metre buffer (other lands) from the wetland boundary.
-For unevaluated wetlands and wetlands less than 2 hectares in size, CVCA regulated a 30 metre buffer (other lands) from the wetland boundary.
+For evaluated wetlands and wetlands greater than 2 hectares in size, CVCA regulates a 120 metre buffer area (other lands) from the wetland boundary.
+For unevaluated wetlands and wetlands less than 2 hectares in size, CVCA regulates a 30 metre buffer area (other lands) from the wetland boundary.

-8.3.1 In general, development and interference shall not be permitted within wetlands
+7.3.1 In general, development and interference shall not be permitted within wetlands